-Students who complete a combination of two programs, Power Line Construction and Maintenance and Propane and Natural Gas Technologies, with the addition of a behavioral science elective (3 hours) will be awarded an AAS degree.
-A student may choose which program to complete first.
-Graduates of this program will find many employment opportunities as combination technicians for utility providers.
+Students who complete a combination of two programs, Power Line Construction and Maintenance and GPS/GIS Mapping Technology, with the addition of a behavioral science elective (3 hours) will be awarded an AAS degree.
+Graduates of this program will find many employment opportunities with utility providers.